munkireport/munkireport-php/app/modules/location/README.md

 Notes
 ==============

-The following data is created by this script:
+The following data is created by this script and can be accessed via MunkiReports API:

 * Address - Str, Estimated street address
 * Latitude - Str, Latitude